codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 max-width="60%"
 %}

-Notice also the complete lack of `volume` directives.
-The volume is mounted and cached/restored by Codefresh with no configuration on your part.
+Notice also the complete lack of `volume` directives in the `codefresh.yml` file.
+The pipeline volume is mounted and cached/restored by Codefresh with no configuration on your part.

 Some important points on this caching mechanism:

 * The volume is handled and managed by Codefresh in a completely transparent manner.
 You **DO NOT** need any `volume` directives in your pipelines to take advantage of it.
 The volume is even present in [service containers]({{site.baseurl}}/docs/codefresh-yaml/service-containers/) for integration tests.
 * On each build the [clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) will purge/delete everything that is not placed in `.gitignore`.
-So make sure that your `.gitignore` files contains all the things that you want to see cached (e.g. `node_modules`)
+So make sure that your `.gitignore` files contain all the things that you want to see cached (e.g. `node_modules`)
 * The volume is different for each pipeline **AND** for each Git branch.
 Different pipelines have completely different volumes.
 Different Git branches of the same pipeline have completely different volumes as well.
 This is by design as a branch called `develop` will probably need different dependency libraries from a branch called `production`.
 * The volume is **NOT available** in [build steps]({{site.baseurl}}/docs/codefresh-yaml/steps/build/).
 This is not a Codefresh limitation.
 Docker itself [does not allow volumes during builds](https://github.com/moby/moby/issues/14080).
 There is no folder `/codefresh/volume` inside a Dockerfile for you to access.
 * This is the only caching mechanism that is not related to Docker images.
-So if you compile/package a traditional application with Codefresh it is the only way to get faster builds
+So if you compile/package a traditional application with Codefresh that is not packaged as a Docker image this is the only way to get faster builds.

 ### Caching folders which are outside your project folder